Labour government, 1974–1979: Formation

-After the February 1974 general election, no party had a majority of seats.
+Following the February 1974 general election, no party had a majority of seats.
 The incumbent Conservative Party won the popular vote, but Labour took a plurality of seats.
-Edward Heath, the Conservative Prime Minister, attempted to negotiate a coalition agreement with the Liberal Party, but resigned as Prime Minister after failing to do so.
+Edward Heath, the Conservative Prime Minister, attempted to negotiate a coalition agreement with the Liberal Party, but resigned as prime minister after failing to do so.
 The Labour Party, led by Harold Wilson, then established a minority government, which took office on 4 March 1974.

 It was recognised that this had no long-term stability, and that another general election was likely within a few months.
-On 20 September Wilson called another general election for 10 October, which resulted in a narrow victory for the Labour Party with a majority of three seats.
+On 20 September Wilson called another snap election for 10 October, which resulted in a narrow victory for the Labour Party with a slim majority of three seats.

 The economy was in recession by the time of the February 1974 election, but economic growth was re-established by 1976—although inflation, which had run into double digits before Labour came to power, was now above 20%.
 It would remain high for the rest of this ministry, rarely falling below 10%.
 Unemployment was now well in excess of 1,000,000 people, whereas it had been less than 600,000 at the start of the decade.
 This was the result of the economic decline, as well as advancing engineering techniques which required fewer personnel, along with other factors including the closure of unprofitable factories and coalmines.

-In March 1976, having just turned sixty years old, Wilson resigned as Prime Minister, ending his leadership of the Labour Party after thirteen years, and a total of nearly eight years as Prime Minister.
+On 16 March 1976, having just turned sixty years old, Wilson resigned as prime minister, ending his leadership of the Labour Party after thirteen years, and a total of nearly eight years as prime minister.
 He was replaced by James Callaghan, who had held senior government positions during both of Wilson's ministries, and had served as a Shadow Cabinet member in the early 1960s.